normai/purpleterms/README.md

 - Supplement **input prompt** by dynamic CSS rules

-I have stirred the code violently but kept it **backward-compatible**.
+I have stirred the code violently but maintained **backward-compatible**.
  Just replace your old by the new [`terminal.js`](./terminal.js) or by [`terminal.min.js`](./terminal.min.js) — And bingo (hopefully).

+Incompatibility : The prompt setters are not yet implemented, you are forced to live with the default prompts.
+This should not affect functionality.

 The project got a bit inflated with files.
 Don't let this distract you.
  All that matters and all you need, is one single file: `terminal.js`.